 The Congressional Review Act of 1996.
-Job creation and economic growth is the number one priority for the House in the 112th Congress.
+Job creation and economic growth continues to be the number one priority for the House in the 113th Congress.
 Part of this agenda includes a systematic review of existing Executive branch regulations that could hinder economic growth and job creation.
 While the House undertakes a review of existing regulations and their potential impacts on job creation and the economy, it is essential that Congress also be prepared to respond to future regulatory proposals.